JimmyWuMadchester/Docs/SecretsOfTheJavaScriptNinja.md

 These flags are appended to the end of the literal (for example, ```/test/ig```) or passed in a string as the second parameter to the RegExp constructor (```new RegExp("test", "ig")```)

+## Ch.12 Working the DOM

+The style object doesn’t reflect any style information inherited from CSS style sheets.

+It should be noted that any values in an element’s style property take precedence over anything inherited by a style sheet (even if the style sheet rule uses the !important annotation).